-Course Work Required Course for All Concentrations: SPAN 502 or equivalent.
-All students must complete at least three courses at the 500-level other than SPAN 502 and any independent study hours (SPAN 596).
+- Minimum Semester Hours Required 37.

+- Course Work Required Courses for All

+Concentrations: SPAN 502 or equivalent; SPAN

+503; and three additional courses at the 500-level

+which may not be taken as independent study

+hours.

-Concentration Courses:
+- Concentration Courses:

-Hispanic Literary Studies-Eight elective courses (32 hours) chosen in consultation with the graduate adviser.
-At least one of the eight courses must be in Linguistics other than SPAN 502, for a total of 36 hours.
+- Hispanic Literary and Cultural Studies-SPAN 407 or the equivalent; four courses chosen from the following: SPAN 411 or 414, 421, 422, 430, 431, 434 or 435; plus three additional courses at the 500-level chosen in consultation with the graduate advisor, for a total of 37 hours.
+Electives may be taken in other UIC programs and departments as long as they relate to the student's concentration.

-Spanish Descriptive and Theoretical Linguistics-SPAN 402, 404, and 505, plus one other course at the 500-level other than SPAN 502, one course in literature, and three electives chosen in consultation with the graduate adviser, for a total of 36 hours.
+- Spanish Descriptive and Theoretical Linguistics-SPAN 401, 402, 404, and 505; two additional courses at the 500-level; plus two electives chosen in consultation with the graduate advisor, for a total of 37 hours.

-Spanish Applied Linguistics-SPAN 402, 404, 453 or 556, and 507, plus one other course at the 500-level other than SPAN 502, and three electives chosen in consultation with the graduate adviser, for a total of 36 hours.
+- Spanish Applied Linguistics-SPAN 401, 402, 404, 556, and 507; one other course at the 500-level; plus two electives chosen in consultation with the graduate advisor, for a total of 37 hours.

-Comprehensive Examination Required.

-Thesis, Project, or Course-Work-Only Options Thesis or course work only.
-No other options available.

-Thesis: Permission of the department's graduate committee is required.
+- Comprehensive Examination Required. - Thesis, Project, or Course-Work-Only Options Thesis or course work only.
+No other options available. - Thesis: Permission of the department's graduate committee is required.

-Course Work Required for All Concentrations: SPAN 502 or equivalent.

-Concentration Courses:

-Hispanic Literature and Cultures-A minimum of eight graduate courses (32 hours) of which three related to the field of study may be taken outside the department.
+- Minimum Semester Hours Required 96 from the baccalaureate. - Course Work Required for All Concentrations: SPAN 502 or equivalent. - Concentration Courses: - Hispanic Literature and Cultures-A minimum of eight graduate courses (32 hours) of which three related to the field of study may be taken outside the department.
 A course in literary theory is required.
-It may be taken within or outside the department.

-Descriptive and Theoretical Linguistics-A minimum of eight graduate courses (32 hours), which should include SPAN 403 and 405.
+It may be taken within or outside the department. - Descriptive and Theoretical Linguistics-A minimum of eight graduate courses (32 hours), which should include SPAN 403 and 405.
 Three courses may be taken outside the department.
-At least two courses for the concentration must be in general linguistic theory.

-Second Language Acquisition-A minimum of 10 courses (40 hours) distributed in three areas: SLA (SPAN 556, SPAN 557, and 2 other courses); Linguistics/Language Analysis (4 courses); and Research Methods (2 courses).

-Examinations Preliminary Examination: Required; written and oral.
-The written exam will cover the area of concentration.
-The oral part of the exam will be based on the written sections and the dissertation prospectus submitted by the candidate.
-Dissertation Required.
+At least two courses for the concentration must be in general linguistic theory. - Second Language Acquisition-A minimum of 10 courses (40 hours) distributed in three areas: SLA (SPAN 556, SPAN 557, and 2 other courses); Linguistics/Language Analysis (4 courses); and Research Methods (2 courses). - Examinations Preliminary Examination: Required; written and oral.
+For students in literature, the written exam will cover the area of concentration as well as two minors.
+For students in linguistics, the written exam covers three areas of equal weight.
+The oral part of the exam will consist of a defense of the dissertation prospectus submitted by the candidate. - Dissertation Required.
 No more than 28 hours of SPAN 599 can be applied to the degree.
 The dissertation should be based on original research in the candidate's concentration.
-The emphasis may be on any of the approaches covered by the areas of research (literary, linguistics, cultural).

-Other Requirements Unless exempted by the director of graduate studies, all students must serve as teaching assistants for at least four semester hours and teach sections of elementary or intermediate Spanish.
+The emphasis may be on any of the approaches covered by the areas of research (literary, linguistics, cultural). - Other Requirements Unless exempted by the director of graduate studies, all students must serve as teaching assistants for at least a year. - All applicants must present evidence of advanced knowledge of a modern Romance language in addition to Spanish and reading knowledge of one other ancient or modern language.
+The requirement for competence in foreign languages may be satisfied by evidence from the applicant's prior record (university grades, supervised study in a foreign country, etc.) The requirement may also be satisfied by passing a proficiency test prior to the doctoral examination.

-Students earning a graduate degree in this department may complement their courses by enrolling for a concentration in Gender and Women's Studies after consulting with their graduate adviser.
+Students earning a graduate degree in this department may complement their courses by enrolling for a concentration in Gender and Women's Studies after consulting with their graduate advisor.
 See Gender and Women's Studies in the College of Liberal Arts and Sciences section for more information.